openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 Guidelines and limitations

 When video is running in full screen mode, stage video is always available if the device supports hardware acceleration.
-Flash Player, however, also runs within a browser.
+OpenFL, however, also runs within a browser.
 In the browser context, the wmode setting affects stage video availability.
 Try to use wmode=&quot;direct&quot; at all times if you want to use stage video.
 Stage video is not compatible with other wmode settings when not in full screen mode.
 This restriction means that, at run time, stage video can vacillate unpredictably between being available and unavailable.
 For example, if the user exits full screen mode while stage video is running, the video context reverts to the browser.
 If the browser wmode parameter is not set to &quot;direct&quot;, stage video can suddenly become unavailable.
-Flash Player communicates playback context changes to applications through a set of events.
+OpenFL communicates playback context changes to applications through a set of events.
 If you implement the StageVideo API, maintain a Video object as a backup when stage video becomes unavailable.

 Because of its direct relationship to hardware, stage video restricts some video features.
 Stage video enforces the following constraints:

-• For each SWF file, Flash Player limits the number of StageVideo objects that can concurrently display videos to four.
+• For each project, OpenFL limits the number of StageVideo objects that can concurrently display videos to four.
 However, the actual limit can be lower, depending on device hardware resources.

 • The video timing is not synchronized with the timing of content that the runtime displays.